Space Settlement Contest

 - Refer to the Generic Earth Orbiting Space Settlement Requirements by Anita Gale.

 - Models are hard to handle and expensive to ship.
-Consider sending pictures of your model.
+If you have a physical model,

 - Do your best to get the science right.